Electric power distribution: Primary distribution

 Primary distribution voltages range from 4 kV to 35 kV phase-to-phase (2.4 kV to 20 kV phase-to-neutral) Only large consumers are fed directly from distribution voltages; most utility customers are connected to a transformer, which reduces the distribution voltage to the low voltage "utilization voltage", "supply voltage" or "mains voltage" used by lighting and interior wiring systems.

 Network configurations

-Distribution networks are divided into two types, radial or network.
+Distribution networks are divided into two types, radial system or network.
 A radial system is arranged like a tree where each customer has one source of supply.
 A network system has multiple sources of supply operating in parallel.
 Spot networks are used for concentrated loads.
 Radial systems are commonly used in rural or suburban areas.

 Radial systems usually include emergency connections where the system can be reconfigured in case of problems, such as a fault or planned maintenance.
 This can be done by opening and closing switches to isolate a certain section from the grid.

 Long feeders experience voltage drop (power factor distortion) requiring capacitors or voltage regulators to be installed.